MehrdadSamadishadlou/R_for_Biologists/nexercises.md

 filename: nexercises
 ---

 **Please email me your answers as a single R script file.
 In the script file define which question the answer is for using comments (`#`).
-If the question needs any explanation again please add it to your script as a comment.**
+If the question needs any explanation please add it to your script as a comment.**

 Example answer:
 ```